 Answer: It’s harder, but not impossible.

-Felix Liu, who attends Stony Brook University in New York state, didn’t qualify for free lunch because his family income was $2,000 above the $46,435 cutoff for a family of four.
+Felix Liu, who attends Stony Brook University on New York’s Long Island, didn’t qualify for free lunch because his family income was $2,000 above the $46,435 cutoff for a family of four.
 Failing to qualify for fee waivers, he spent more than $200 applying to 10 colleges.

-To avoid this situation, use the four free score reports that are available up to nine days after the test date for every SAT subject test date you sign up for.
+To avoid this additional spending, use the four free score reports that are available up to nine days after the test date for every SAT subject test date for which you sign up.

-Cynthia Leung, a rising senior at Syracuse University, advises students to find free prep courses online through companies like PrepExpert.
+Cynthia Leung, a recent graduate of Syracuse University, advises students to find free prep courses online through companies like PrepExpert.
 She also recommends asking around to see if there’s someone who can offer you free or affordable tutoring.
-Even if you don’t find free services, you may be able to snag discounts by searching sites like Groupon.

 Test Prep (SAT and ACT)